An InterviewBit user Siva Teja joins a mobile payments company Boku inspires us by sharing his success journey, read to know more about him.

 7) What moments, when you’re programming, make you think “Wow, I love my job/field so damn much.”

 The way of approaching a problem.
+(I think this has also helped me for my Interview experience turn out to be a good one.)
 A scale of impact of those problem solutions on real life.
 I do like software design and scalability as they need deeper insights.
 Apart from technical aspects, I love the business aspect too.
 Every damn software out there is built on an open source.
 It’s literally free of cost.
 All you need is a laptop to start a billion dollar company.
 This thought always amazes me.
 On the top of that its a professional degree where not many outside the profession dare to venture.
 This is the reason why VCs believe young computer graduates.
 So it has moat too.

 8) What do you wish more people would ask/talk to you about?